 Many consider El Cuyo to be the Yucatan’s most beautiful beach, with infinite white sands and enough of a tourism infrastructure in place that you feel well taken care of during your day (or few days) of sunbathing, swimming in the ocean, or kiteboarding, a popular pastime on this stretch of coast.

 At three and a half hours from the city of Merida, El Cuyo is more than a day tripper’s beach.
 Spend a night or two and soak up the laid-back beach town atmosphere.
+It is one of the best family beaches in Mexico thanks to its calm waters, lower prices, and close proximity to other fun things to do in Yucatan.

 Then, make the most of your visit by checking out the nearby Las Coloradas pink lakes.
 Besides the stunning magenta hues of the lakes, you’re also likely to spot several colonies of flamingos if it’s the right time of year for it (usually from March through June).